gemcfadyen/georginam.com/_posts/2015-10-05-apprenticepship-day-1.md

 * calculateDeductions()
 * getDescription()

 each one utilised by a different user of the system (IT, Finance and HR respectively).
-These are all stakeholders of the system with different needs from the software, so they will each have their own reasons for wanting the software to change, and Single Responsablility is all about the code having one context to change.
+These user groups are all stakeholders of the system but hae different needs from the software.
+This means they will each have their own reasons for wanting the software to change.
+This links nicely as Single Responsablility is all about code having one context to change.

 My next challenge was to start learning how to use a mac.
-Having always used a Windows machine in the past, the mac is initially slowing me down as I am less familiar with the shortcuts and layout.
+Having always used a Windows machine in the past the Mac is initially slowing me down as I am less familiar with the shortcuts and layout.
 Being here to learn, the exposure to a new operating system is another good challenge which I'm eager to take on and conquer.

 Tasks for my first iteration started to appear, so I got to work installing various pieces of software, as well as getting setup on the different systems used for internal communication.
 Already I've been invited to a mini unconference, a talk by an external speaker, and the possibility of assisting some of our Craftsmen at a training course.